fiskaltrust/middleware-demo-android/README.md

 intent.putExtra("cashboxid", "<your-cashbox-id>");
 intent.putExtra("accesstoken", "<your-access-token>");
-intent.putExtra("sandbox", true);   // or "false" for production Cashboxes
+intent.putExtra("sandbox", true);   // or "false" for production Cashboxes intent.putExtra("enableCloseButton", false);   // or "true" to display a close button in the notification
 // Optionally, for development purposes only: intent.putExtra("loglevel", "Debug");   // default is "Information"